McDjXdLol/McDjXdLol/README.md

 > Not coding every day, but when I do, I try not to cause an apocalypse.

 🎮 **What I do:**
-Making things in Python, and a little bit of HTML mixed with JavaScript and a little bit of CSS.
+Mostly working in Python, with a bit of HTML and JavaScript.
 By day, an office ninja, but in my head, I’m crafting epic quests and boss fights.
 🔥 Plans?
 To build apps that sometimes even start on the first try 😎